 We highly recommend you wear or bring shorts and tank tops in order to have your arms and legs exposed.
 As you progress you will learn why it is important to have the skin on your arms, legs and torso exposed.

 You do not need to wear heels, but we encourage you to try them out!
 The type of heels typically worn by Pole Dancers are Pleaser Heels, also known as “Pleasers”.
 No street shoes are allowed on the dance/pole area.

 You can park on the side of the street.
 There is also a parking lot adjacent to our studio.
 The unpaved lot does not belong to our building, but you can still park there.
 Just keep in mind it is unpaved.
 The other paved lot next to it belongs to our building and you can park there as well.
 Parking is free.

 You should go into your account and cancel your booking ASAP.
-You can cancel your class within the 6 hours before scheduled class time for a refund or credit to your account.
+You can cancel your class within the 4 hours before scheduled class time for a class credit to your account.
 For detailed information regarding our cancellation policies go here.